projectcalico/calico/getting-started/kubernetes/flannel/migration-from-flannel.md

 - Because each node has a pre-allocated CIDR, pods must always have an IP address assigned based on the node it is running on.
 Being able to allocate IP addresses based on other attributes (for example, the pod’s namespace), provides flexiblity to meet use cases that arise.

-Migrating to Calico IPAM solves these use cases and more.
+Migrating to {{site.prodname}} IPAM solves these use cases and more.
+For advantages of Calico IPAM, see [Blog: Live Migration from Flannel to Calico](https://www.projectcalico.org/live-migration-from-flannel-to-calico/).

-#### Methods for migrating to Calico networking
+#### Methods for migrating to {{site.prodname}} networking

-There are two ways to switch your cluster to use Calico networking.
-Both methods give you a fully-functional Calico cluster using VXLAN networking between pods.
+There are two ways to switch your cluster to use {{site.prodname}} networking.
+Both methods give you a fully-functional {{site.prodname}} cluster using VXLAN networking between pods.

-- **Create a new cluster using Calico and migrate existing workloads**
+- **Create a new cluster using {{site.prodname}} and migrate existing workloads**

-  If you have the ability to migrate worloads from one cluster to the next without caring about downtime, this is the easiest method: [create a new cluster using Calico]({{site.baseurl}}/getting-started/kubernetes/quickstart).
+  If you have the ability to migrate worloads from one cluster to the next without caring about downtime, this is the easiest method: [create a new cluster using {{site.prodname}}]({{site.baseurl}}/getting-started/kubernetes/quickstart).

 - **Live migration on an existing cluster**